2026 Herb Starter Plants

-• All of the seeds we use for our starter plants are organic and NON GMO.
-Organic mint seeds were not available so we used non organic seeds.
+• All of the seeds we use for our vegetable starter plants are organic and NON GMO.
+Organic Rosemary seeds were not available so we used non organic seeds.

 • The potting soil we use is an all organic soilless mix.